 When this person starts for you, you may note that they do not seem to be as knowledgeable as you hoped.
 They further do not get along with the team very well and show little ownership.
 They are too passive.
 Gaps in the quality of their work appear within a month.
 You can either put up with it as they were so hard to find, or you have to restart the search.
 That is too much to think about.

 If you have real data, then these surprises do not occur.
-Even more so, if you give us real data and a realistic picture of your business, then we will pass all of what we know to the candidates.
+Even more so, we want you to give us real data and a realistic picture of your business.
+We then pass all of what we know to the candidates.
 If the candidates have the true data, then the right people sign up to take on your challenge.
 Both sides having real data is a benefit of our thinking and recruiting process.
 The background check is a critical part of that as we cannot make candidates tell the truth.
+You may also want to read Great Resumes or Great Hires.

 Background Checks Are One Big Part of Our Best Fit Placements